ihrz/ihrz/readme.md

 **Kisakay** (*formerly known as Ezermoz*) has not changed their identity, but has simply embraced who they truly are as a person.
 She now goes by she/her pronouns.

-In the `LICENSE` files, the name `Josselin Saraiva` is the legal name of the owner.
+In the `LICENSE` files, the name `Kisa Keyara` is the name of the owner.